 - Flour tortillas, rice or mashed potatoes, for serving

-- In a large pan, brown the stew meat, onions and green pepper (if using) over high heat.
+- In a large pan, brown the stew meat in oil of choice with onions and green pepper (if using) over high heat.

 - Add the tomato sauce (or tomato), garlic powder (or fresh garlic), cumin, salt and pepper and stir well.